NWChemEx/TensorWrapper/docs/source/developer/design/sparsity.rst

    need to know:

    - Whether an element/range of elements is zero or not.
-   - The fraction of zero/non-zero elements.
+   - The fraction of zero elements (*i.e.*, the sparsity).
-   - Unions of two objects.
+   - Unions of sparsity objects.

 Not in Scope
 ============